ding0t/scbc_pecan/README.md

 We will cover 8 weeks of lessons in the lead up to the CTF

 1. Introduction
+   a.
+Why cyber security
+   b.
+About Capture the flag
-2. System fundamentals
+3. System fundamentals
-3. Programming
+4. Programming
-4. Digital forensics
+5. Digital forensics
    a.
 File systems
    b.
 Network forensics
    c.
 File forensics